-Each student is assigned a locker for books, outwear ; a hall locker for books and outerwear, and The hall locker, which has a combination lock, is assigned at the opening of school.
-For their own protection, students should not give out the combination and should always check to make sure that the locker door is locked.
+Each student is assigned a locker for books, outwear which has a combination lock, is assigned at the opening of school.
+For their own protection, students should not give out the combination or share lockers.
+Students should always check to make sure that the locker door is locked.
 Lockers should be kept as clean as possible and should be used to store only items needed for school.
 The lockers may be inspected periodically using duplicate combinations or a master key to gain entrance.
 Students are not permitted to put stickers, tape, or glue on lockers.
 Gym lockers will be provided on a daily basis.
 Students are responsible for securing items in gym lockers during their gym period with a combination lock and then taking their combination lock with them at the end of the period.